ptsteadman/jekyll-now/_posts/2015-1-5-How-To-Program-a-Dynamics-NAV-Web-Service-Application.md

 ---
 layout: post
-title: Dynamics NAV: How to Add a Lookup Field to a Page
+title: Dynamics NAV How to Add a Lookup Field to a Page
 ---

 The documentation to MS Dynamics NAV 2009/2013 includes a tutorial on how to expose web services from within NAV, and how to create a few trivial applications that consume these web services.